Zwift, Smart trainers, power trainers, thumbsup, Zwifting, FTP, Watopia and workouts – what does all this mean?

 What tires to use?

 For wheel on trainers, I say use any smooth tire, make sure it’s clean.
-Trainer specific tires are just marketing hype to soak up your extra dollars for marginal features.
+You can use a worn out road tire.
+Trainer specific tires provide marginal improvement but mainly are just marketing hype to soak up your extra dollars for marginal features.

 How to decide?